 The assessments provided by Social Services Adult Disability Team (see above) should help identify the things you need help with.
-Other professionals, such as your GP, Occupational Therapist, Parkinson's Nurse Specialist and MSA Nurse Specialist, will also be able to help you find the appropriate support.
+Other professionals, such as your GP, Occupational Therapist, Physiotherapist, Parkinson's Nurse Specialist, MSA Nurse Specialist and our Social Welfare Specialist, will also be able to help you find the appropriate support.
 Citizens' Advice, Carers UK and the Carers Trust are three organisations that can also advise on help and support locally (see page 35).